University of Wisconsin Stout | Wisconsin's Polytechnic University

 My major is Applied Mathematics and Computer Science with an emphasis in physics.

 I was born in Chicago IL, but have moved and lived in over 10 places since then because my mother was a single parent looking for a job and a good place to raise her kids.
 I decided to go to Stout because it was very close to home and my mothers long term sickness made me not want to venture too far from home in case she needed me.
 My plan to is go to graduate school and hopefully attain my first PH.D in Mathematics and hopefully more to come.
 I am not sure what job would be the best for me with the degree, people say I would make a great teacher, so that is an option, but I would like to try some research projects first.
-I enjoy Philosophy and think that it is important to help keep you learn
+I enjoy Philosophy and think that it is important to help keep you learning.

 "Think with your whole body." -Taisen Deshimaru

 My name is Antoinette Lyte-Evans and I am 20 years old from Milwaukee, WI.
 I am currently a Junior at UW-Stout double majoring in Supply Chain Management and Business Administration with a minor degree in Project Management.
 I am involved in many leadership roles and extracurricular activities, which includes, Desk Service Manager of University Housing, Vice President of Black Student Union, and an active member of the Honors Program & McNair Scholars Program.
-Besides being involved on campus, other things that I do for fun is shopping (online shopping in specific), hanging out with family friends, and volunteering.
+Besides being involved on campus, other things that I do for fun is shopping (online shopping in specific), hanging out with family and friends, and volunteering.
 I have gained my interest in my major during my internship at SC Johnson & Son during the summer and I fell in love with the Supply Chain aspect of the business which led to the changing of my major from Retail Management.
 I love to see the process of a upcoming product go from the sharing of ideas to the shelves for the customers to purchase.

 As the oldest child, grandchild, and great-grandchild, I have always been the role model for those family members younger than me.
 Education has always been very important in my family, and that has motivated me to get where I am today.
 With the motivation of my family, I also refer to a quote that always gets me going to do better in my academics, which is, "If you want to succeed as bad as you want to breathe, then you will be successful"- Eric Thomas.